TheArturthur/CoppermindScraper/Cosmere/Siah Aimian.md

 ## History
 Siah Aimians and the [[Sleepless\|Sleepless]] (also known as Dysian Aimians) both lived in Aimia prior to the [[Scouring of Aimia\|scouring of Aimia]], which has been characterized by [[Hessi\|Hessi]] as "total destruction".
 The two races are not related.
 Although Axies thinks it has not been long since the scouring, he later considers "a few centuries" to be a relatively short amount of time.
 Little is known about the current state of Aimia.
 The etymology of "Siah" and "Dysian" is not known.
 Both races of Aimians still reside on Roshar and have been seen in various parts of the continent.
-Axies refers to his bad luck that is a result of the "Curse of Kind", but it is not clear what the curse is or whether it affects all Siah.
+Axies refers to his bad luck that is a result of the "[[Curse of Kind\|Curse of Kind]]", but it is not clear what the curse is or whether it affects all Siah.

 ## Relationships with Other Races
 ### Humans